ParvejRafi/Digital_Empowerment_Network_Internship/README.md

-Here is the all completed 6 Task for Digital Empowerment network Cyber Internship
+The six tasks for the Digital Empowerment Network Cyber Internship are uploaded here.